Brodnici

-The Brodnici (Бродники, Бродники) were a tribe of disputed origin.
+The Brodnici (Бродники, Бродники) were a tribe of disputed origin, noted in the 13th century as living in a territory located between modern Moldova, Romania and Ukraine.

 Etymology

 In some opinions, the name, as used by foreign chronicles, means a person in charge of a ford (water crossing) in Slavic language (cf. Slavic brodŭ).
 The probable reason for the name is that the territory of the Brodniks constituted the link between the mountain passes in the Carpathians and the mouths of the Danube, having a major economical importance, assuring the access to the Genovese colonies.
 According to other opinions, their name is related to Slavic бродить ("to wander"), probably referring to the nomadic way of life of this population.
 Other opinions claim that the name came from the river Prut or from its purportedly old name Brutus.

 Territory

 The territory of Brodnici consisted of the southwestern part of today's Republic of Moldova, the southern part of today's Vrancea and Galați counties of Romania, the southern part of Budjak in Ukraine and probably the coastline between the Dniester and the Dnieper.